Stefanos Skouloudis

 Stefanos Skouloudis (Στέφανος Σκουλούδης; 23 November 1838 – 19 August 1928) was a Greek banker, diplomat and the 34th Prime Minister of Greece.

 Early life

-He was born in Istanbul (then Constantinople) on 23 November 1838.
+He was born in Istanbul on 23 November 1838.
 His parents, John and Zena Skouloudis, were originally from Crete and his father was a businessman in Constantinople, where Skouloudis completed grade school.
 In 1852, he was sent to Athens to attend high school, after which he completed medical school at the University of Athens.
 In 1859, Skouloudis joined the famed trading house of Ralli and became a manager of its import/export business, advancing, by 1863, to head of Turkish operations.
 In 1871, along with Andreas Syngros, Skouloudis founded the Bank of Constantinople.
 Skouloudis occasionally assisted the Greek government with diplomatic matters with the Ottoman Empire.
 He earned great wealth, and by 1876, Skouloudis moved permanently to Athens.

 Diplomatic and political life

 In Athens, Skouloudis became active politically, and the crisis of 1877 provided him an opportunity to serve the government.
 As the "Eastern Crisis" developed into the Russo-Turkish War of 1877-78, Skouloudis was a secret emissary to the Albanian population outside Greece's borders.
 He also served as a representative of the city of Ioannina in talks leading to the Congress of Berlin which readjusted the border between Greece and the Ottoman Empire after that war.

 Besides his diplomatic efforts, Skouloudis also involved himself in other public service.
 He was appointed to the Board of Governors of the Bank of Greece in 1880.
 In 1882, he formed the first company to drain Lake Copais, a lake that abutted very productive farmland north of Thebes, and which sometimes flooded.

 First elected to the Hellenic Parliament in the election of 1881, representing Syros (and later Thebes), Skouloudis was a member of Trikoupis' liberal New Party.
 In 1882, he was appointed Greek Ambassador to Spain where he served until 1886.
 After Bulgaria's unilateral unification with Eastern Rumelia from the Ottoman Empire, Skouloudis represented the Greek government at peace talks in Constantinople in 1886.

 He was again elected to parliament representing Thebes in 1892 and was appointed by Prime Minister Trikoupis as Minister of Religion and Education and later as Minister for the Navy.
 He also was called upon by both the liberal Trikoupis and conservative Theodoros Deligiannis governments to represent Greece in seeking loans and loan extensions from wealthier governments.